futzu/SCTE35_threefive/README.md

+`Heads Up`    I have applied to join the [SCTE Digital Video Subcommittee](https://www.scte.org/information-page-index/digital-video-subcommittee-dvs/)  _If someone asks you about me, say something nice._

 ### SCTE-35 Parser
 #### SCTE-35 Decoder
 ##### SCTE-35 Encoder

 # threefive

 <br> `Parses` __SCTE-35__ from multiple streams in `MPEGTS` and `Multiple Program Transport Streams`
 <br> `Parses` __SCTE-35__ from  Cues encoded in`Base64`, `Bytes`, `Hex`, `Integers`.
 <br> `Parses` __SCTE-35__ from  `files`, `http(s)`, `Multicast`, `UDP` and even `stdin` _( you can pipe to it)_.
 <br> `Parses` __SCTE-35__ from streams converted to `bin data` ( _type 0x06_ ) by `ffmpeg`.

 ## It's not just me saying [threefive is the best SCTE-35 parser.](https://www.perplexity.ai/search/best-scte35-parser-5ugjxRn3SlidRnNE_unndA?s=u)